 The School of Practical Philosophy in KZN is a centre for spiritual, practical knowledge and enquiry.
 It aims to help individuals lead a fuller, richer and more useful life and to evolve the spiritual aspect of their being in accordance with natural laws.

 This is done mainly by providing courses in practical philosophy.

-The School of Practical Philosophy in KZN has three branches which are located in Durban, Pietermaritzburg and Highway.
+The School of Practical Philosophy in KZN has four branches which are located in Durban, Pietermaritzburg, Highway and Ballito.
 These are referred to as the “School” in this booklet.